Conte-Ecology/visualizationMaps/westbrookSections/README.md

 and the tributaries in sample 44 are omitted from the database.
 Width predictions are not made for these sections.

-There is uncertainty in the record about which dates in the sample the wet widths are taken on.
+There is uncertainty in the record about which dates during the sample the wet widths are taken on.
 In light of this knowledge, the discharge on the median date of the sample is used to predict the widths.
-If it is desireable in the future to switch to exact dates, it should be noted that the `data_tagged_captures` table contains different dates for identical sections.
+If it is desireable in the future to switch to exact dates, it should also be noted that the `data_tagged_captures` table contains different dates for identical sections.

 Two width event tables, one positive and one negative offset, are created for